 With this savings challenge, you won’t be doing it alone.
 There’s a community of people attempting it.
 You will find them within the Debt Free UK community on Instagram and on Monzo savings forums.
 This means that if you feel like giving up and you could do with a pep talk, then there’s always somewhere to go for some words of encouragement.

-7) It can be used as an emergency fund
+7) The money from could be used in an emergency fund

 People talk of having an emergency fund, which is money that’s put aside for, well, an emergency.
 If you don’t have one, then you could use your 1p challenge pot.
-Aim to save it, but dip into it if you absolutely need to.
+Aim to save it, but if the alternative is credit or finance, dip into it.
+If you’re thinking of using this pot of cash as a potential emergency pot, then make sure you’re savvy when it comes to choosing accounts.
+You don’t want to send this money somewhere that’s not easily accessible.